asvd/viewport/README.md

 - `viewportLeftLocation` - horizontal scrolling progress of a viewport relatively to the section;

-- `viewportLeftStart` position of a left border of the viewport;
+- `viewportLeftStart` - viewport left edge position;

-- `viewportLeftEnd` position of a right border of the viewport;
+- `viewportLeftEnd` - veiwport right edge position;

 These properties allow to determine where the viewport should be programmatically scrolled in order to display the beginning of the